 David Kendrick, MD

-Dr. David Kendrick is the principle investigator and CEO of the MyHealth Access Network, a Beacon Community.
-MyHealth is focused on improving health in Oklahoma and beyond by implementing a community-wide infrastructure for healthcare IT.
-MyHealth is focused on providing advanced health information exchange, community-wide care coordination tools, and a robust decision support platform to support providers striving to provide high quality care in the face of overwhelming data availability.
+David C. Kendrick, MD, MPH, FACP is the principal investigator and CEO of MyHealth Access Network, Oklahoma’s non-profit health information network, which ensures that every Oklahoman’s complete health record is securely available where and when they need it for care and health decision-making.
+MyHealth serves more than 3 million patients and is focused on improving health in Oklahoma and beyond by implementing a community-wide infrastructure for healthcare IT.
+MyHealth was one of ONC's Beacon Communities and continues to serve as the Convener and Data Aggregator for Oklahoma's Comprehensive Primary Care initiative, which has shown significant quality improvement each year and more than $100M in savings.
+MyHealth is focused on providing advanced health information exchange, community-wide care coordination tools, and a robust decision support platform to support providers and patients in improving health.

 Leeba Lessin is President and CEO of CareMore Health System, a delivery system and Medicare Advantage Plan focused on the Medicare population.
 Through CareMore’s unique model of care, focusing on advanced preventive care for chronic conditions and high touch care for frail individuals, CareMore’s members benefit from the superior clinical outcomes of the CareMore model.
 CareMore members reside in California, Nevada, Arizona and Virginia.